NixOS: Copy Closest Closure

 dependencies (references) from the source derivations.
 To dig deeper, nix-store

-By passing both system derivations to nix-store --query --references
+By passing both system derivations to nix-store --query --references, we’re

 getting the union of all referenced derivations.
 Since we also get the hash in